minibits-cash/minibits_wallet/README.md

 - [x] Share payment request with contact [✨ New!]

 Transfer / Cash out from wallet
-- [x] Paste and settle bitcoin lightning invoice with your coins
+- [x] Paste and settle bitcoin lightning invoice with your ecash
-- [x] Scan and settle bitcoin lightning invoice with your coins
+- [x] Scan and settle bitcoin lightning invoice with your ecash
 - [x] Pay payment request received from another contact [✨ New!]
-- [ ] Transfer (swap) coins to another mint
+- [ ] Transfer (swap) ecash to another mint

 Transaction history
 - [x] Unified transaction history for all kinds of transactions